-Experimental and Applied Psychology (EAP) Degree Programs The Experimental and Applied Psychology program is designed to train psychologists who will work either as academics or as researchers in industry or the public sector.
-The EAP program allows students to specialize in one of the following areas: Cognitive, Developmental, Forensic, Neuroscience, Social, or Theoretical Psychology.
-Experimental and Applied Psy Programs The Experimental and Applied designed to train psychologist academics or as researchers in The EAP program allows stude following areas: Cognitive, De Neuroscience, Social, or Theor Psychology program is s who will work either as n industry or the public sector. ents to specialize in one of the velopmental, Forensic,
+Experimental and Applied Psychology (EAP) Degree Experimental and Applied Psychology (EAP) Degree Programs Programs The Experimental and Ap plied Psychology program is The Experimental and App plied Psychology program is designed to train psychol ogists who will work either as designed to train psycholo ogists who will work either as academics or as research ers in industry or the public sector. academics or as researche ers in industry or the public sector.
+The EAP program allows students to specialize in one of the The EAP program allows s students to specialize in one of the following areas: Cognitive e, Developmental, Forensic, following areas: Cognitive e, Developmental, Forensic, Neuroscience, Social, or T Theoretical Psychology.
+Neuroscience, Social, or T heoretical Psychology.
+MA Program MSc Program PSYC 801 3.0 PSYC 801 3.0 PSYC 802 or 805 3.0 PSYC 802 or 805 3.0 PSYC 807 3.0 PSYC 807 3.0 PSYC 8xx Elective 3.0 PSYC 8xx Elective 3.0 PSYC 900AA 1.0 PSYC 900AA 1.0 PSYC 900AA 1.0 PSYC 900AA 1.0 PSYC 901 1.0 PSYC 901 1.0 Total Credit Hours 30.0 Total Credit Hours 30.0 PSYC 900AA MA Graduate Seminar in Psychology (1) PSYC 900AA MSc Graduate Seminar in Psychology (1) A seminar for MA students in psychology devoted to the A seminar for MSc students in psychology devoted to the study of special topics, professional issues, and reports on study of special topics, professional issues, and reports on research projects by graduate students, faculty, and research projects by graduate students, faculty, and associates of the department. associates of the department.

-MA Program MSc Program

-PSYC 801 3.0 PSYC 801 3.0

-PSYC 802 or 805 3.0 PSYC 802 or 805 3.0

-PSYC 807 3.0 PSYC 807 3.0

-PSYC 8xx Elective 3.0 PSYC 8xx Elective 3.0

-PSYC 900AA 1.0 PSYC 900AA 1.0

-PSYC 900AA 1.0 PSYC 900AA 1.0

-PSYC 901 1.0 PSYC 901 1.0

-Total Credit Hours 30.0 Total Credit Hours 30.0

-PSYC 900AA MA Graduate Seminar in Psychology (1) PSYC 900AA MSc Graduate Se minar in Psychology (1)

-A seminar for MA students in psychology devoted to the A seminar for MSc students in psychology devoted to the

-study of special topics, professional issues, and reports on study of special topics, profest sional issues, and reports on

-research projects by graduate students, faculty, and research projects by graduate students, faculty, and

-associates of the department. associates of the department.